LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 If you are new to Auth0 I highly recommend you create an [account](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D&email=undefined) and tenant for the region nearest to you.

-You can learn to use Auth0 by using [the quickstart written in .NET Core 3.1.](https://auth0.com/docs/quickstart/webapp/aspnet-core-3/02-user-profile) Because there is no .NET 5 quickstart I have migrated it into a [simple starter sample in .NET 5](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit) you can use alongside this blog.
+You can learn to use Auth0 by using [the quickstart written in .NET Core 3.1.](https://auth0.com/docs/quickstart/webapp/aspnet-core-3/02-user-profile) Because there is no .NET 5 quickstart I have migrated it into a [simple starter sample in .NET 5 called Auth0UserProfileDisplayStarterKit.](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit) you can use alongside this blog.

 ## Create Application on the Auth0 server ##